netdata/learn/docs/cloud/visualize/dashboards.md

 In the modal, give your new dashboard a name, and click **+ Add**.

 Click the **Add Chart** button to add your first chart card.
-From the dropdown, select the node you want to add the chart from, then the context.
-Netdata Cloud shows you a preview of the chart before you finish adding it.
+From the dropdown, select either *All Nodes** or a specific node.
+If you select **All Nodes**, you will add a [composite chart](/docs/cloud/visualize/overview#composite-charts) to your new dashboard.
+Next, select the context.
+You'll see a preview of the chart before you finish adding it.

 The **Add Text** button creates a new card with user-defined text, which you can use to describe or document a particular dashboard's meaning and purpose.

 Be sure to click the **Save** button any time you make changes to your dashboard.